Hypochlorous acid

 Like many other disinfectants, hypochlorous acid solutions will destroy pathogens, such as COVID-19, adsorbed on surfaces.
 In low concentrations, such solutions can serve to disinfect open wounds.

 History

-Hypochlorous acid was discovered in 1834 by the French chemist Antoine Jérôme Balard (1802–1876) by adding, to a flask of chlorine gas, a dilute suspension of mercury(II) oxide in water.
+Hypochlorous acid was discovered in 1834 by the French chemist Antoine Jérôme Balard (1802–1876) by adding a dilute suspension of mercury(II) oxide in water to a flask of chlorine gas.
 He also named the acid and its compounds.

-Despite being relatively easy to make, it is difficult to maintain a stable hypochlorous acid solution.
+Hypochlorous acid is relatively easy to make, but it is difficult to maintain a stable solution.
 It is not until recent years that scientists have been able to cost-effectively produce and maintain hypochlorous acid water for stable commercial use.